 Reinforced memorization through repetition

 This works especially well for vocab.
-If I’m memorizing a list of vocab, I need repetition to actually commit the words to memory.
+If I’m memorizing a list of words using flashcards, I need repetition to actually commit the words to memory.
 Some people suggest miracle strategies and mnemonics, but for me at least, nothing beats repetitive guessing.

-Being a techie, I program lists of vocab and cycle through them, but many free online games have their own vocab lists to memorize, usually subject based, like kitchen or office vocab.
+Being a techie, I program lists of vocab and cycle through them, but many free online games have their own vocab lists to memorize (usually subject-based) like cooking ones.
 I recommend reviewing recently memorized vocab the next day before moving on to new words.

 Small time commitment compared to other learning methods

-I frequently suggest learning French during your break time, and online games are another way to do that.
-In 10 minutes, you can play several different games and track noticeable improvement.
+I usually suggest learning French during your break time, and online games are another way to do that.
+In 10 minutes, you can play several different games and see noticeable improvements.
 My biggest problem is often finding the time to get my daily French practice in, but these games make it simple.

 Most facets of written French are included

 You can find online games dealing not only with vocab, but with grammar, spelling, gender and accents.
 A popular game format is fill in the blanks: you’re given a sentence and a list of possible words and you have to choose the right one.
 This also works with spelling and grammar structures.

 Do you need a better reason?
 Look at your choices for fast daily French practice: news clips, articles and flashcards.
 Those are great, but you’ll love to also include games.